-Citronellyl valerate is not reported to occur in food by the VCF\.
+Citronellyl isobutyrate and isomer rhodinyl isobutyrate are not reported to occur in foods by the VCF\.

-\ VCF Volatile Compounds in Food: Database/Nijssen, L.M.; Ingen-Visscher, C.A. van; Donders, J.J.H. (eds). - Version 15.1 - Zeist (The Netherlands): TNO Triskelion, 1963-2014.
+\VCF (Volatile Compounds in Food): Database/Nijssen, L.M.; Ingen-Visscher, C.A. van; Donders, J.J.H. (eds). - Version 15.1 - Zeist (The Netherlands): TNO Triskelion, 1963-2014.
 A continually updated database containing information on published volatile compounds that have been found in natural (processed) food products.
 Includes FEMA GRAS and EU-Flavis data.